Sofia Solano, Executive Director Pronouns: She/Her/Ella Email: [email protected]

-Karla Chavez, Organizer, karla@cojwj.org: Karla Chavez, identifies as Mexican American, registered voter and single mom of one.
+Karla Chavez, Lead Wage Theft Organizer, Pronouns: She/Her/Ella Email: karla@cojwj.org Karla Chavez, identifies as Mexican American, registered voter and single mom of one.
 She grew up all over the Denver Metro area and Aurora.
 She is a graduate from Montbello High School during it's phase out and graduated from the Denver School of Massage Therapy.
 Karla loves meeting new people, reconnecting with old friends and creating long-lasting relationships.
 She joins Colorado Jobs with Justice with 4 years of organizing with Mi Familia Vota and is thankful to MFV for molding her into an organizer.
 In the four short years she had with MFV she went from a part time canvasser collecting Voter Registrations to State Coordinator.
 Karla helped collect about 20, 000 Voter Registrations.
 This work was mostly from being able to connect with high schools and students.
 She has attended various trainings, ranging from My City Academy to how to become a leader (women who lead) both with the City of Denver.

-Nichole Foster, Organizer, [email protected]: Nichole Foster’s ancestors are from what is now known as the state of Colorado.
+Nichole Foster, Lead EPIC Organizer Pronouns: She/He/Them Email: [email protected] Nichole Foster’s ancestors are from what is now known as the state of Colorado.
 After the Land was taken from them, they were forced onto a reservation in the Southwest part of the state to Towaoc, CO.
 This is where Nichole originates from, Nichole is from the Ute Mountain Ute Tribe and was raised by her mother, who is from the Dine’ People.
 She is the oldest of five siblings, all of whom they are very proud of.
 Nichole is married to her partner as of 2022, who is an active organizer for Indigenous people and is a member of the Southern Ute Indian Tribe.
 Nichole's background and experiences are very broad and detailed.
-Before they found themselves working for two separate Unions here in Denver, they worked a number of years for her tribe.
+Before they found themselves working for two separate Unions here in Denver, they worked several years for her tribe.
 Nichole worked with tribal membership through our recreation center and Human Resources department, with some of her most important work directing a youth shelter, where she worked with parents and youth to gain the tools needed to maintain their family units.
 Later on, Nichole spent some years in college but found their calling after she finished trade school in Tulsa, OK.
 Nichole moved to Denver in 2016, where she trained and worked for the Boilermaker & Carpenter Locals.
 As Nichole continued to voice the struggles of her own people, she was also faced with experiencing many other negative encounters as a Queer Woman of Color.
 This detoured Nichole from continuing their journey as a trade worker.
 Nichole is excited to be able to join COJWJ and even more enthusiastic about helping create change in the building trades and advocate for the social issues BIPOC queer women face in the trades.

 BOARD MEMBERS